 DON’T: End up in the White Swan

 We wanted to visit Marie Sharp’s factory.
 According to Lonely Planet, this factory is located “8 miles northwest of town on Melinda Rd.”
 Without a car, we asked a taxi driver how much it would cost to drive us.
-He said 150 Belize dollar ($75) and got angry when I started to laugh like a hyena with a toothache.
+He said 150 Belize dollars ($75) and got angry when I started to laugh like a hyena with a toothache.
 Even though the next taxi driver asked only 1/3 of that price, we decided to hitchhike instead.

 Unfortunately, Melinda Rd turned out to be a dirt road into the jungle.
 No traffic passed for a very long time.
 We were ready to give up when, all of a sudden, a monster truck appeared.
 The driver opened his window and said that he would only go a few hundred metres further.
 But when he heard that we were planning to visit Marie Sharp’s factory, he told us what Lonely Planet should’ve told us: that there was a way to reach our goal with public transport.